DUNE-DAQ/drunc/.github/pull_request_template.md

   (Indicate issue here: # (issue))

 _The option below is awaiting discussion with SWIT regarding global linting and styling, and separate templates for the different repo types_
-- [ ] Code style is correct (`dbt-build --lint`, and/or see https://dune-daq-sw.readthedocs.io/en/latest/packages/styleguide/)
+- [ ] Code style is correct (`dbt-build --lint`, see [the documentation](https://dune-daq-sw.readthedocs.io/en/latest/packages/styleguide/))

 # Reviewer checklist
+_Note - if a reveiwer requests changes and those changes are implemented, it is expected that the below block is re-ran._

 - [ ] Pre-commit hooks run successfully if applicable (e.g. `pre-commit run --all-files`)
 - [ ] Unit tests pass (`pytest`)